Max Santos

 Max "Mikey" Santos (born January 30, 1982), known professionally as Max Agende, is an American bass guitarist, musical arranger and rapper.
 He rose to global fame as the co-founder of the bachata group Aventura.
 Max is considered a bass guitar legend in the bachata world and is responsible for the modernization of bachata bass playing.
 He brought bass techniques from rock songs he would play as a kid.

 Early life

 Santos was born in 1982 in The Bronx, New York City, to Dominican parents.
 He grew up in the South Bronx neighborhood in the Bronx.
 He has six brothers.
 He began playing bass at age 12, after borrowing an instrument at school.
 He and his brother Lenny often experimented together at home in duo, bass, and guitar.
 Max loves rock music and brought a touch of this genre to Aventura's sound.

-Music career
+Career

 Max is the creator and owner of his record label Max Musick.
 He has signed many underground Latin urban artists to this label.
 Max has worked for many Latin artists.
 Max credits as bass player include Elvis Martinez, Henry Santos, Toby Love, Optimo, Thalia, among others.
 Max appeared on Romeo's latest album, Utopia (2019), recording Inmortal by Aventura.